Genibook/.github/profile/README.md

 However, Taking inspiration from [this application](https://github.com/gradebook-app) and the need for a gradebook application in his highschool, the founder, [Eddie](https://github.com/EDED2314/), decided to create a website to do the same thing.
-This idea for a website turned into an idea for an application with [Ekam](https://github.com/carghai).
+This idea for a website turned into an idea for an application.
 This application will achieve:
 - Multiple Account Grade Viewing
 - Working Schedule